isomerpages/govtech-gobusiness-main/_browse-ipservices/Commercialisation-and-Financing/Valuation--with-IA-IP-considerations-.md

 #### VALLARIS

-VALLARIS helps entrepreneurs and CEOs with their mergers and acquisitions deals and disputes.
+Vallaris helps entrepreneurs and CEOs with their mergers and acquisitions deals and disputes.

 <ul>
 <li style='line-height: 27px; margin: 0px 0px !important'><b>No. of connections made on GoBusiness IP Grow:</b> -</li>